By Melanie Lockwood Herman

 - Discuss with your broker the possibility of detaching abuse coverage from your other liability coverages (e.g., CGL and professional liability) and seeking separate coverage from an excess and surplus lines carrier.
 Some social service providers seeking relatively high limits for abuse have decided to obtain separate policies in the alternative market, in an effort to minimize the effect this coverage has on the pricing and terms of other liability policies.

-- Make certain that if your nonprofit has an abuse exposure, you have a written, up-to-date policy in place concerning the organization’s response to allegations of abuse.
+- Make certain that if your nonprofit has an abuse exposure, you have written, up-to-date policies and protocols to respond to allegations of misconduct or abuse.
 The policy should extend beyond meeting the minimal requirements imposed on “mandatory reporters” of abuse under state law, and include how you will handle inquiries, staffing issues, and the media.

 - Consider higher retentions for your sexual abuse coverage than you might otherwise prefer, in order to demonstrate your willingness to bear some of the financial risk of claims to the underwriter.
 But don’t accept a retention that is unrealistic for your nonprofit and would impose a serious hardship or put critical operations at risk in the event of a claim.